 Due to the temperate climate with little rainfall, the town of Villajoyosa is a year-round destination.
 However, in mid summer, especially during the month of August it can get very hot.
 During winter though, from the end of November until March, temperatures do drop together with the temperature of the seawater, but still nowhere near freezing.
 The best season to visit is during spring and autumn when there are less people, temperatures are comfortable so you can enjoy some mild, uncluttered beach time.

 How to get to Villajoyosa

-Villajoyosa is located in the communidad autonoma of Valencia in the province of Alicante.
+Villajoyosa is located in the communidad autonoma of Valencia in the province of Alicante on the East coast of Spain.
 The closest main city is Alicante, a mere 32 km south of Villajoyosa and the international airport of Alicante is a short 50 km away, mostly all freeway.
 Benidorm is about 12 km north, Calpe 35 km and Denia 60 km, which is where some of the ferries to Mallorca and Ibiza depart and arrive.

 When visiting by car, follow the AP-7 or the smaller N-332, either from Benidorm, Calpe or Denia from the north or Alicante from the south.